ameyer-eng/video_player/README.md

+# video player

-# video_player
+# Purpose

-#this is from a tutorial

-It uses node.js to send a video to the browser.
+This is a simple node.js program that was developed to gain experience with streams from Node.js

+# How does it work?

+It breaks down the video into chunks and sends each chunck to the client.
+The client then reassembles the chuncks into a playable video.